Adrian6759/horned-beasts/README.md

 Number and name of feature: #2 Allow users to vote for their favorite beast

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hr

 Start time:1500